Ashishim

-Ashishim or ashishot (אֲשִׁישׁוֹת) is a red lentil pancake dish of Ancient Israelite origin.
+Ashishim or ashishot (אֲשִׁישׁוֹת) is a Red lentil pancake dish of Ancient Israelite origin.
 According to the Talmud, it was a common dish eaten by Jews in antiquity.

-Raisin cakes called "ashishot" are mentioned in several ancient Jewish texts, including the Books of Chronicles, the Song of Songs, and the Book of Hoshea.
+Raisin cakes called "ashishot" are mentioned in several ancient Jewish texts, including the Books of Chronicles, the Song of Songs, and the Book of Hosea.
 However, in the Jerusalem Talmud, a fried pancake made of ground roasted lentils and honey is identified as ashishim by Yasa of Tiberias.